Law Firm Website Content Strategies for Maximizing Billable Hours

 law firm website content plan

-When you have your content plan, it's time to develop and refine the system and your editorial calendar for content creation.
-Your content production process will include:
+With your content plan in place, it's time to refine your system and create an editorial calendar for content creation process.
+Your legal content writing should include:

-• List of content to be created for the following month, such as 3 new practice area pages, 2 new service area pages, 6 blog posts, an updated “Meet the Team” page adding newly hired attorneys, and an updated “Case Results” page based on 2 new settlements.
+1. Content List: Plan the content for the upcoming month, such as 3 new practice area pages, 2 new service area pages, 6 blog posts, an updated “Meet the Team” page adding newly hired attorneys, and an updated “Case Results” page reflecting 2 new settlements.

-• Create content briefs for writers, assigning competition to review, desired word counts, keywords, and headers.
+2. Content Briefs: Create detailed briefs for writers, including competition to review, desired word counts, keywords, and headers to ensure high quality content.

-• Have the assigned editor review written content and make initial edits before the attorney review.
+4. Editorial Review: Have the assigned editor review and make initial edits to the written law firm websites before the attorney's review.

 If you work with an SEO agency, they can streamline the process of producing content so that all the pages you need are created on time and published on schedule, no matter how aggressive you are with your content production calendar.